UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 ilb@login-frida:~$
 ```

 The following snippet allocates resources on `dev` partition, then starts an `ubuntu:20.04` container and checks if `file` utility exists.
 The command results in an error indicating that the utility is not present.
-It then creates a named container that is based on `ubuntu:20.04` and installs the utility.
+The snippet then creates a named container that is based on `ubuntu:20.04` and installs the utility.
 Then it rechecks if the utility exists in the named container.
 The snippet ends by releasing the resources, which jointly purges the named container.
 ```bash
 ilb@login-frida:~$ salloc -p dev
 salloc: Granted job allocation 526